 My Current Relationship with Food as a First Time Mom

 Believe it or not, these guidelines really worked for me.
-I’d be lying if I said I didn’t sometimes struggle to accept the slow progress.
-But every time I do, I check in with my core values again.
+If I said I never struggled with the slower progress, I’d be lying.
+But every time I struggle, I check in with my core values again.
 They remind me of what’s really important to me.
 It’s not the number on the scale.
 It’s showing my son that he is worthy and beautiful at any size.
-It’s teaching him to feel a sense of freedom in his food decisions balanced with wholesome nourishment.
-It’s teaching him that our bodies are amazing and not to be taken for granted.
-It’s feeling healthy and strong so that I can be the amazing mom I aspire to be.
+And teaching him to feel a sense of freedom in his food decisions balanced with wholesome nourishment.
+What’s important to me now, is showing him that our bodies are amazing and not to be taken for granted.
+And feeling healthy and strong is important so that I can be the amazing mom I aspire to be.

 This is the kind of relationship with food and with himself that I want for my son.
 So this is the kind of relationship with food and myself that I need to have.
 And so this is what I continually work towards.
 With gratitude, happiness, and success!
 My weight isn’t always moving, and that’s ok.
 Sometimes I lose a little, sometimes it stands still.
 Either way, I’m still meeting my real goals- I’m feeling healthier, stronger, and in so much less pain.
 Best of all, I feel confident, happy, and fulfilled.